-Lyme disease is an infection caused by the bacterium Borrelia burgdorferi, which is carried primarily by the deer tick and the black legged tick.
+Lyme disease is an infection caused by the bacteria Borrelia burgdorferi (B. burgdorferi), which are carried primarily by the deer tick, also known as the black-legged tick.
 People bitten by an infected tick may develop an inflammatory condition, which first affects the skin and then may spread to the joints, nervous system, and other body systems.

 Lyme disease is found throughout the northern hemisphere, but the strains of bacteria that cause it and the insects that carry it vary from region to region.
-In the United States, Lyme disease occurs most frequently in northeastern and west coast states.
+In the U.S., Lyme disease is the most commonly reported illness spread by insects (vectorborne).
+It was the fifth most common Nationally Notifiable disease in 2013, but this does not apply across all states.
+Lyme disease occurs most frequently in northeastern and midwestern states.
 The vast majority of the cases occur in the spring and summer when people spend more time outside and the ticks are active.

-According to statistics available from the Centers for Disease Control and Prevention (CDC), 22,014 confirmed cases of Lyme disease were reported in the U.S. in 2012.
-In that same year, 95% of Lyme disease cases were reported from 13 states (see map on this CDC web page).
+According to statistics available from the Centers for Disease Control and Prevention (CDC), about 30,000 cases of Lyme disease are reported in the U.S. each year.
+Roughly 95% of Lyme disease cases are reported from 14 states (see map on this CDC web page).